Human Activity Recognition Simulink Model for Smartphone Deployment

 This example shows how to prepare a Simulink® model that classifies human activity based on smartphone sensor signals for code generation and smartphone deployment.
-The example provides two Simulink models that are ready for deployment to an Android device and an iOS device.
-After you install the required support package for a target device, train the classification model and deploy the Simulink model to the device.
+The example provides a Simulink models that is ready for deployment to an Android® device.
+After you install the required support package, train the classification model and deploy the Simulink model to the device.

 humanactivity data set.